 1. Lose Weight & Stay Active

+If you are overweight or obese, chances are you have lower testosterone.
 A study published at Clinical Endocrinology showed that obese males recorded up to 50 percent less testosterone than those who are not overweight.
-This study was conducted based on human test subjects between the ages of 14 and 20.

 3. Manage Your Stress better

-If you struggle to manage stress because of your natural personality attributes, there are natural supplements that are scientifically proven to reduce stress, anxiety.
+There are natural supplements such as Tongkat Ali that is scientifically proven to reduce stress, anxiety.

 4. Sleep Well

-Lack of sleep can affect the levels of hormones and chemicals that the body needs to function correctly, including testosterone.
+Lack of sleep can affect testosterone levels.
 It is highly recommended by doctors and health experts to sleep between 6 to 8 hours a day.

 A study from the University of Chicago performed on 10 healthy men found that testosterone levels dropped by up to 15 percent in 7 days when they were exposed to only 5 hours of sleep.